IS THE ÓSKARE FUND I ESG COMPATIBLE?

-HOW IS ÓSKARE FUND I ESG COMPATIBLE ?
+ÓSKARE FUND I IS ESG COMPATIBLE

 Óskare Capital will avoid investing in companies pertaining to, or involving, business activities and sectors that are illegal or could lead to reputational risks.
 Our strategy involves a proactive consideration of ESG factors in investments.